William-Early/JavaScript/README.md

 the Hot/cold numbers, Top rankings of the numbers by certain a range of drawings, Show results of Odds/Evens by a certain range of drawings, and then of course show all the results since 2016.

-First step was creating a random 2 number generator, which is the index page.
+First step was creating a random 2 number generator.

 This specific lottery is drawn twice a day "Mid-day and Evening".

 Next step right now is coding the javascript for the rankings of the numbers.
 Also figuring out a way to pull the current drawing date and numbers from the Florida Lottery website.
 Then of course, adding that current info to the results database.
-Looking to make these pages pull the info on their own each day.
+The idea is to have a self sufficient website that gathered its info automatically, each day.

 It's a big challenge for a first project but I have to start somewhere :)